Send the link below via email or IMCopy

 Students who graduate with loans at UW-L have on average over $_ _,_ _ _ of debt.

 How can I afford School?

-Students today face more adversity in paying for their educations than any generation before as loan amounts for college have increased 511% since 1999.
+Students today face more adversity in paying for their educations than any generation before as loan amounts for college have increased 511% since 1999 and keeps increasing.

 What are your biggest concerns when it comes to paying for college?